 ACDA Copyright Resources

-On November 10, 2023, ACDA joined The Ohio State University Department of Dance’s Music Supervisor Susan Chess to led the webinar Introduction to Music Rights addressing the legal requirement for music copyright permissions for performance of dance works.
+On November 10, 2023, ACDA joined The Ohio State University Department of Dance’s Music Supervisor Susan Chess to lead the webinar Introduction to Music Rights addressing the legal requirement for music copyright permissions for performance of dance works.
 ACDA Board Member and OSU Production Manager Jonathon Hunter provided explanations as well.

 Many dance programs have already adopted procuring music rights as standard procedure for their students and faculty.
 Many more are exploring how to do so.
 We appreciate the challenges of both the learning curve and the associated tasks around securing music rights.
-This is a difficult area.

 The legal requirement for music rights is not new.
 For many years, registration for a conference or festival has included an agreement that music rights have been secured for every dance performed.
 ACDA is not requiring proof of rights for performances at regional conferences, trusting the assertion from each school that they have the rights.

-As discussed in the session but still somewhat “wishy-washy” (quoting a participant), there is a distinction between regional conferences and the National Festival.
+There is a distinction between regional conferences and the National Festival.
 Conferences take place during the academic year while performers are enrolled in classes (face-to-face instruction).
 Conferences are held in educational institutions.
 Many conferences keep all performances for conference participants only.
 Under these circumstances, your legal department may counsel you that your music is covered under your school’s grand rights license.

-The National Festival will take place after most semesters/quarters are completed.
-Performers will not be enrolled in a class (unless you make a special class that includes this time period).
 Performances will be held in a large professional venue with tickets advertised and sold to the public.
 ACDA is the presenter and is not an educational institution; we are an association of educational institutions.
 ACDA must have assurance that each dance performed in National Festival Gala Concerts has obtained all necessary music rights.

 A few things to keep in mind: